bitprj/devrel/AStarPathfinding/blog.md

 ```

-Finally, even if we don’t find a path to our target, we still want to see what A* did so we’ll `return astar_pathing` upon failure.
+Finally, even if we don’t find a path to our target, we still want to see what A* did, so we’ll `return astar_pathing` upon failure.

 Here is the entire code starting at the while loop of `astar_search()` which shows all the changes I just made to it.